History of United Kingdom–United States relations

+Post-Columbian era

 Origins

-After several failed attempts, the first permanent English settlement in mainland North America was established in 1607 at Jamestown in the Colony and Dominion of Virginia.
-By 1624, the Colony and Dominion of Virginia ceased to be a charter colony administered by the Virginia Company of London and became a crown colony.
-In 1630 the Puritans established the Massachusetts Bay Colony; they emphasize not only a pure religiosity, but also education and entrepreneurship.
+After several failed attempts, the first permanent English settlement in mainland North America was established in 1607 at Jamestown in the Virginia.
+In 1630 the Puritans established the Massachusetts Bay Colony; they emphasised not only pure religiosity, but also education and entrepreneurship.

 Smaller colonies followed in Province of Maine (1622), Province of Maryland (1632), Colony of Rhode Island and Providence Plantations (1636) and Connecticut Colony (1636).
 Later came the founding of Province of Carolina (1663) (divided in 1729 into the Province of North Carolina and the Province of South Carolina).
 The Province of New Hampshire was founded in 1691.
-Finally came the Province of Georgia in 1732 founded and controlled by James Oglethorpe.
+Finally came the Province of Georgia in 1732 founded by James Oglethorpe.
 The British created the Province of New York from the conquered Dutch colony of New Netherland.
 In 1674, the Province of New Jersey was split off from New York.
-In 1681 William Penn was awarded a royal charter by King Charles II to found Province of Pennsylvania.
-It attracted Penn's fellow Quakers, as well as many German farmers and Scots-Irish backwoodsman.

-The colonies each reported separately to London.
-There was a failed effort to group the colonies into the Dominion of New England, 1686–89.
+In 1681 William Penn founded the Quaker colony Province of Pennsylvania.
+Each colony reported separately to London.

 Migration

-During the 17th century, about 350,000 English and Welsh migrants arrived as permanent residents in the Thirteen Colonies.
-In the century after the Acts of Union this was surpassed in rate and number by Scottish and Irish migrants.
+All the colonies had slavery.
+Most of the slaves were purchased from British colonies in the Caribbean.
+The colonies attracted British and German immigrants seeking to own a farm.
+During the 17th century, about 350,000 English and Welsh migrants arrived.
+After 1700 came even larger numbers of Scots and Scots-Irish migrants.

 During British colonization, liberal administrative, juridical, and market institutions were introduced, positively associated with socioeconomic development.
 At the same time, colonial policy was also quasi-mercantilist, encouraging trade within the Empire, discouraging trade with other powers, and discouraging the rise of manufacturing in the colonies, which had been established to increase the trade and wealth of the mother country.
 Britain made much greater profits from the sugar trade of its commercial colonies in the Caribbean.

 The colonial period also saw the introduction of indentured servitude and slavery.
 All of the Thirteen Colonies were involved in the slave trade.
 Slaves in the Middle Colonies and New England Colonies typically worked as house servants, artisans, laborers and craftsmen.
 Early on, slaves in the Southern Colonies worked primarily in agriculture, on farms and plantations growing indigo, rice, cotton, and tobacco for export.